vacp2p/rfc/waku/README.md

 ## Specification

+### Use of RLPx transport protocol

-All Waku messages sent as ÐΞVp2p Wire Protocol packets SHOULD be RLP-encoded arrays of data containing two objects: packet code followed by another object (whose type depends on the packet code).
+All Waku messages are sent as devp2p [RLPx transport protocol](https://github.com/ethereum/devp2p/blob/master/rlpx.md) packets.
+These packets SHOULD be RLP-encoded arrays of data containing two objects: packet code followed by another object (whose type depends on the packet code).

 Waku nodes that do not support a particular packet code SHOULD ignore the packet without generating any error.

-## RLPx subprotocol

-The current RLPx subprotocol and version is `waku/0`.
-See changelog for changes.
+Waku is a RLPx subprotocol called `waku` with version `0`.
+The version number corresponds to the major version in the header spec.

 ### Packet Codes